flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 ### The Nintendo partnership {.tabs-close}

-Back in Japan, and thanks to the [Game Boy analysis](game-boy), we have learnt that Nintendo's hardware strategy for portable systems favours a [System On a Chip (SoC)](game-boy#cpu) model.
+Back in Japan, and thanks to the [Game Boy analysis](game-boy), we have learnt that Nintendo's hardware strategy for portable systems favours a [System-on-Chip (SoC)](game-boy#cpu) model.
 This has allowed the company to obfuscate affordable off-the-shelf technology and combine it with in-house developments.
 In doing so, the new console could be unique and competitive.
 Fortunately, ARM's licensing model fitted just right for those needs.

 ![The CPU AGB chip, housing the ARM7TDMI CPU (among many other components).](cpu_agb.png){latex_width="90%"}